mlmachi/OSPAR_XDL/README.md

 ## Contact
-If you have any questions and suggestions, please create an issue or email to [machi@eis.hokudai.ac.jp](mailto:machi@eis.hokudai.ac.jp).
+If you have any questions and suggestions, please create an issue or email to [ospar@ist.hokudai.ac.jp](mailto:ospar@ist.hokudai.ac.jp).